rkin100g/Nerf-Replication/README.md

 # Experiment Record
 Following are the record of progress and problems encontered in the experiments

+## Structure and Core of Nerf
+Representation of Scene using Nerf :
+We represent a static scene as a continuous 5D function that outputs the radiance emitted in each direction (θ, φ) at each point (x, y, z) in space, and a density at each point which acts like a difffferential opacity controlling how much radiance is accumulated by a ray passing through (x, y, z).

+Process of Nerf:
+1) march camera rays through the scene to generate a sampled set of 3D points
+2) use those points and their corresponding 2D viewing directions as input to the neural network to produce an output set of colors and densities
+    3D coordinate x  -> 8 fully-connected layers(using ReLU activations and 256channels per layer)
+    -> σ and a 256-dimensional feature vector -> concatenated with the camera ray’s viewing direction -> 1 fully-connected layer(using a ReLU activation and 128 channels) -> RGB color
+3) use classical volume rendering techniques to accumulate those colors and densities into a 2D image

+input: a set of images with known camera poses input of network: 5D coordinate(saptial location(x,y,z) and viewing direction(θ, φ))a 3D Cartesian unit vector d as direction output:a single volume density and view-dependent RGB color.

 ## Set up
 I have updated environment from cuda 11.5 to cuda 12.1 done